vuejs/docs/src/guide/essentials/computed.md

 [Try it in the Playground](https://sfc.vuejs.org/#eyJBcHAudnVlIjoiPHNjcmlwdCBzZXR1cD5cbmltcG9ydCB7IHJlYWN0aXZlLCBjb21wdXRlZCB9IGZyb20gJ3Z1ZSdcblxuY29uc3QgYXV0aG9yID0gcmVhY3RpdmUoe1xuICBuYW1lOiAnSm9obiBEb2UnLFxuICBib29rczogW1xuICAgICdWdWUgMiAtIEFkdmFuY2VkIEd1aWRlJyxcbiAgICAnVnVlIDMgLSBCYXNpYyBHdWlkZScsXG4gICAgJ1Z1ZSA0IC0gVGhlIE15c3RlcnknXG4gIF1cbn0pXG5cbi8vIGEgY29tcHV0ZWQgcmVmXG5jb25zdCBwdWJsaXNoZWRCb29rc01lc3NhZ2UgPSBjb21wdXRlZCgoKSA9PiB7XG4gIHJldHVybiBhdXRob3IuYm9va3MubGVuZ3RoID4gMCA/ICdZZXMnIDogJ05vJ1xufSlcbjwvc2NyaXB0PlxuXG48dGVtcGxhdGU+XG4gIDxwPkhhcyBwdWJsaXNoZWQgYm9va3M6PC9wPlxuICA8c3Bhbj57eyBwdWJsaXNoZWRCb29rc01lc3NhZ2UgfX08L3NwYW4+XG48L3RlbXBsYXRlPiIsImltcG9ydC1tYXAuanNvbiI6IntcbiAgXCJpbXBvcnRzXCI6IHtcbiAgICBcInZ1ZVwiOiBcImh0dHBzOi8vc2ZjLnZ1ZWpzLm9yZy92dWUucnVudGltZS5lc20tYnJvd3Nlci5qc1wiXG4gIH1cbn0ifQ==)

 Here we have declared a computed property `publishedBooksMessage`.
-The `computed()` method expects a getter function, and returned value is a **computed ref**.
+The `computed()` function expects to be passed a getter function, and the returned value is a **computed ref**.
 Similar to normal refs, you can access the computed result as `publishedBooksMessage.value`.
 Computed refs are also auto-unwrapped in templates so you can reference them without `.value` in template expressions.

 A computed property automatically tracks its reactive dependencies.
 Vue is aware that the computation of `publishedBooksMessage` depends on `author.books`, so it will update any bindings that depend on `publishedBooksMessage` when `author.books` changes.